-Melyssa Mandelbaum, Psy.D., is a postdoctoral fellow at CBC where she conducts individual, family, and group therapies with children, adolescents, and adults.
+Melyssa Mandelbaum, Psy.D., is a staff psychologist at CBC where she conducts individual, family, and group therapies with children, adolescents, and adults.
+She is also the Coordinator of the CE Program.
 She completed her doctoral training at Long Island University, Post Campus.
 She earned her B.A. in psychology from Barnard College.
 Melyssa has received intensive training in Cognitive-Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT) for individuals across the lifespan.
 At CBC, Melyssa provides CBT and DBT to individuals presenting with a variety of mental health concerns.

 Before becoming a postdoctoral fellow at CBC, Melyssa completed her pre-doctoral internship at CBC, where she conducted CBT and DBT with children, adults, and families.
 Prior to beginning at CBC, Melyssa worked as a psychology extern at the NYU Child Study Center, where she conducted CBT and DBT with children, adolescents and young adults presenting with a range of mood and anxiety disorders, ADHD and OCD.
 Melyssa also co-facilitated DBT Skills training groups for adolescents presenting with emotional and behavioral dysregulation and suicidal thinking.
 In addition, she conducted psychodiagnostic assessments and worked closely with the families of these children.